 - 2 classic and two specialized tips for plaque and orthodontics

 - Travel water flosser bag

 At almost double the price of the other cordless models we mention here, though, you'll need to decide whether these features are worth the extra money.
 The fact that it's waterproof is certainly handy if you find flossing over the sink too messy and want to use it in the shower.
 Cheaper models also don't have the special tips for use with braces and implants.

-You get two tips included with the unit, and these have colored bands so you can easily tell them apart.
+You get two tips included with the Panasonic oral irrigator, and these have colored bands so you can easily tell them apart.
 Its waterproof design means it's easy to clean and you can use it in the shower.

 This flosser comes with a charging stand, which makes the footprint larger than some others but also allows for tidy storage of the unit and one spare tip.

 The main downsides of this flosser are the capacity and charging time.
 It only holds enough water for 35 seconds of use and takes 15 hours to charge.
 Both factors make it less user-friendly than the other brands we have included.
 One reviewer says he has to refill it five times each use, which is quite inconvenient.

 People seem generally happy with the performance of the Panasonic water flosser, though, with one reviewer commenting on its time-saving efficiency:

 “The best thing about using an oral irrigator, perhaps, is that it takes very little additional time out of your day – 30 seconds per session is sufficient in my experience.”